chrisiaut/socialcube_help/en/login.md

 ```

 ## Response
-Your webhook should respond with a URL the user will be redirected to.
-This is usually some success page of your app or a page
+Your webhook should respond with a **URL** the user will be redirected to.
+This is usually some success page of your app or a page.
+You can add GET variables to it if you want to.

 ### Example response by your webhook
 ```